salrashid123/salrashid123.github.io/private-api-access-gcp/README.md

 > Note the IP address you connected to: ```199.36.153.5```

+At this point, we have verified GCS API calls through the tunnel

 ### [Remote] verify connectivity from internal VM via gateway

+We have verified the remote gateway sends traffic to GCP via the tunnel.
+We will now configure another host 'on prem' which will also send its traffic through to GCP via this gateway:

  - Connecting from intenral VM (instance-2 --> GCP via gateway (instance-1)